PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 - `QecInstrSet`: definitions, candidate implementations, explicit selection policy, and introspectable configured defaults;
-- `ResolvedInstrProgram`: selected plans composed according to the opaque calls and linear values in an `InstrProgram`.
+- `ResolvedInstrProgram`: selected plans composed according to the opaque calls and single-use values in an `InstrProgram`.

 The first implementation should be developed as part of #512 rather than introducing separate competing protocol types under `pecos.qec.surface`.